The Best Alternative to Entertainment Partners

 And when it comes time for tax season, Wrapbook will automatically send out W2’s and 1099s.
 Utilizing Wrapbook’s direct deposit feature, you can onboard and pay crew in the same hour, versus Entertainment Partner’s lengthy set up time.

-After you have everyone on set fill out a stack of paperwork and fax it off to Entertainment Partners in Burbank, you’ll get a call telling you how much you owe a few days later.
+After you have everyone on set fill out a stack of paperwork and fax it off to Entertainment Partners in Burbank, their team of accountants will review everything and then provide you with your estimated payroll fringes.